Signed in as:

 Specializing in live fire instruction and wildland operations, Jason is passionate about mentorship and takes pride in helping recruits develop strong operational skills and professional confidence.

-Lucas Hval brings 28 years of extensive fire service experience to Canadian Fire Rescue College as a Fire Instructor and Evaluator.
-He currently serves with Suncor Energy Emergency Services and previously held operational roles with Rocky View County Fire Services, Lakeland College Fire ETC, Pincher Creek Emergency Services, and High Level Fire Department.
+Lucas Hval brings 28 years of extensive fire service experience to Canadian Fire Rescue College as a Training Officer.
+He currently serves with both Rocky View County Fire Services, where he has worked for 18 years, and Suncor Energy Emergency Services.
+He has also held operational roles with Lakeland College Fire ETC, Pincher Creek Emergency Services, and High Level Fire Department.

 Lucas began his career as a wildland firefighter with Parks Canada and the Northwest Territories before transitioning into municipal fire services.
-He served as a Volunteer Firefighter, Paid-Per-Call Firefighter, and later a full-time Firefighter EMT-A before advancing into Training Officer roles.
+He served as a Volunteer Firefighter, Paid-Per-Call Firefighter, and later as a full-time Firefighter EMT-A before advancing into Training Officer roles.
+Prior to his fire service career, Lucas served for eight years in the Canadian Armed Forces as an Infantryman, building a strong foundation in leadership, discipline, teamwork, and operational readiness.

 Mac Lastiwka serves as Assistant Training Officer at Canadian Fire Rescue College, bringing seven years of fire service experience across both civilian and military emergency response environments.
-He currently serves with the Canadian Armed Forces and previously with Crossfield Fire Department, where he progressed from Junior Firefighter to Paid-On-Call Firefighter before transitioning into advanced operational roles.
+He currently serves with the Canadian Armed Forces, the Red Deer County Fire Department, and previously with Crossfield Fire Department, where he progressed from Junior Firefighter to Paid-On-Call Firefighter before transitioning into advanced operational roles.

 Mac’s experience includes structural firefighting, live fire operations, and shipboard firefighting within the Royal Canadian Navy.
 His career progression has taken him from frontline municipal response to specialized military emergency operations and instructional leadership delivering NFPA-based training programs.